Why AI can never become self-conscious without a Body and Others (and why Big Data will never be Big enough)

 Een gemist debat en een eenzijdige koers

-Ik zeg hiermee niet dat het ontwikkelen van zelfbewustzijn in AI iets is dat we per se zouden moeten willen.
+Ik zeg hiermee niet dat het ontwikkelen van zelfbewustzijn in AI iets is dat we ook per se zouden moeten willen.
 Idealiter zou dit openlijk en kritisch besproken worden in een breed maatschappelijk debat.
 Helaas is zo’n debat nauwelijks aanwezig.

 Wat we wél zien, is dat enkele grote bedrijven enorme middelen inzetten om koste wat kost richting deze “heilige graal” te bewegen – op een manier die ik eenzijdig noem: gedreven door steeds grotere datasets en rekenkracht, met de impliciete veronderstelling dat dit vroeg of laat vanzelf tot zelfbewustzijn zal leiden.
-Het is een reductieve, en naar mijn gevoel zelfs enge kijk, omdat ze voorbijgaat aan het feit dat zelfbewustzijn geworteld is in lichamelijkheid en in sociale verwevenheid.
+Het is een reductionistische, en naar mijn gevoel enge kijk, omdat ze voorbijgaat aan het feit dat zelfbewustzijn geworteld is in lichamelijkheid en in sociale verwevenheid.

-Tegelijkertijd zijn er ook indrukwekkende en onschatbaar waardevolle ontwikkelingen: denk bijvoorbeeld aan DeepFold in de biowetenschappen, of aan de mogelijkheden van AI voor beeldgeneratie.
+Niettegenstaande zijn er ook indrukwekkende en onschatbaar waardevolle ontwikkelingen: denk bijvoorbeeld aan DeepFold in de biowetenschappen, of aan de mogelijkheden van AI voor beeldgeneratie.
 Maar al deze toepassingen hebben niets te maken met zelfbewustzijn.

 Een weloverwogener pad naar AI-zelfbewustzijn